 - “Who are maps for?”
 Whether digital maps are produced for professionals or the public, how are end-users and uses being considered?
 Who pays and who benefits?
-What more can be accomplished with the tools we already have?
+What more can be done with the tools we already have?

 - “Mapping the future” Where do we go from here?
 Trends in design, data, collaboration and the art of the possible.
-How do we work out the kinks, ‘do no harm’ and accelerate the best in mapping?
+How do we work out kinks, ‘do no harm’ and accelerate the best in mapping?

 - Empowerment: Crowd-sourced session addressing accessibility, safety, social justice and health – what’s included or omitted in maps?
 How to include more citizen voices?

-- Place: How can maps highlight what’s already in place for planners, investors and developers?
+- Place: How can maps highlight what’s in place for planners, investors and developers?
 How can innovative apps enable quality placemaking and open-source data gathering?

 - Movement: As cities around the world clog with car, freight, commuter and scooter traffic, can streaming data help smooth our transit?
 Where and how do we draw the line on privacy?

-SPEAKERS & WORKSHOP LEADS INCLUDE:
+SPEAKERS & WORKSHOP LEADS: